The benefits of dry skin brushing how to dry skin brush

 @glasshousesalon

-I’ve incorporated dry brushing into my everyday routine during quarantine as I’ve allowed myself more time as I haven’t been in a rush to be anywhere!
-The process is very soothing and actually very meditative.
+I’ve incorporated dry brushing into my everyday routine.
+I’ve allowed myself more time so that the process is very soothing and actually very meditative.
 Now that temperatures have warmed up and we are spending more time with our skin exposed, I thought I’d share my secret weapon to keeping a healthy tan along with having crazy soft skin.

 Along with preserving our healthy summer glow, dry brushing does so much for the skin and the body.
 Like Gua Sha, dry brushing stimulates lymphatic drainage, helping to eliminate toxins within the body.
 It is very common for the lymph system to become stagnant, which can play a part in weakening our immune system and causing an unwanted cold from toxins sitting in the body.
 Since the skin is our largest organ, what we feed our skin directly affects what is happening underneath.
 When we dry brush, we are increasing blood circulation within the body, so it is very common for your skin to turn red during the practice.

-After a few weeks of dry brushing, I noticed my skin was noticeably softer, smoother, and even tighter.
+After a few weeks of dry body brushing I started to notice the benefits for my skin.
+I noticed my skin was noticeably softer, smoother, and even tighter.
 Since the practice is a form of manual exfoliation, we are helping to speed up cell turnover and rid the skin of dead skin, which can make our skin look pasty.
 Dry brushing completely rid my body of a grey cast, which is just a buildup of dead skin.

 Brush softly around your bikini line and I promise it will get rid of any unwanted ingrown hairs.
 Move onto your hands and arms, working upwards towards the armpits.
 When you brush around the neck, make sure to brush downwards towards the heart.
 Use circular strokes on your stomach, always moving clockwise.
 Move on to the back of your body and follow the same technique of brushing towards the heart.
 I like to jump into a cold shower in the mornings after my dry brushing practice – it is as good as a morning coffee.